 Hope in the Midst of Infertility and Miscarriage

 How finding the courage to lament the life you longed for can lead you into a better story.
 A seminar for those who struggle with infertility, miscarriage, childlessness and faith and those who want to help them.
 For those who are childless and whose treatment has been put on hold because of Covid-19 this year has felt even more costly and painful.
-We will explore the role of the childless in God’s story, the importance of lament when life doesn’t look we hoped it would and the fullness of life Jesus offers to all those who follow him.
+We will explore the role of the childless in God’s story, the importance of lament when life doesn’t look like we hoped it would and the fullness of life Jesus offers to all those who follow him.